KvanTTT/Articles/Git-Closure/English.md

 ## Note

-If earlier the graph of commits was a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG), then closures extend it to a general [directed graph](https://en.wikipedia.org/wiki/Directed_graph).
+If previously the graph of commits was a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG), then closures extend it to a general [directed graph](https://en.wikipedia.org/wiki/Directed_graph).
 Using Git, you can